 When compiling something like this website, a number of different resources come into play.
-Over the years some authors have invested considerable time and resources of their own in researching and cataloging who the various pueblo artists are (were), where they are (were), what they made, what awards they have won, who they are related to, etc. It's not an easy undertaking as so much of the data is essentially contained as "oral history."
+Over the years some authors have invested considerable time and resources of their own in researching and cataloging who the various pueblo artists are (were), where they are (were), what they made, what awards they earned, who they are related to, etc. It's not an easy undertaking as so much of the data is essentially contained as "oral history."
 That said, there are some reputable and reliable sources available for those who chose to dig deeper into the subject of Puebloan pottery.
 I first started building this site as part of my own immersive education process.

-All that said, there are some good resources out there if you search wide and far.
+There are some other good resources out there, too, if you search wide and far.
 The problem is there is so little about so many of the artists in my list and so much of what there is is copy-pasted misinformation.
 I list here only those I have used for more than a hint of data here and there.